dehre/beaglebone-stuff/README.md

 ## TODOs, eventually

-* allow specifying a target in tasks.json

 * create a .env file, instead of picking env variables from the cli; static lib to parse .env files

 * add specialized error class for i2c, so that it becomes easier to debug

-* in IFTTT project, publish a random temperature instead

 * check if you have any weird use of <string_view> in the codebase (maybe a const char* would have fitted better)